htran20/cs232-blogweb/README.md

 * Post a comment
 * Edit / delete accounts, blogs, comments

-Users have to run command `flask init_db` to initiate the database before using it.
+Users have to run command `flask initdb` to initiate the database before using it.

 ## Browser Interface